The Silver Gryphon

 There are other wonderful stories here as well.
-Paul DiFillipo's nutty, yet scientifically grounded, "What's Up Tiger Lily?" pushes all the right storytelling buttons, doing everything Joshua Ortega's much hyped Frequencies tried to do (but in the end couldn't) in a fraction of the space.
-Warren Rochelle's "The Golden Boy," though understated on the surface, is arguably the weirdest story in the collection; it slowly unveils a cauldron of alternate history in which fairie folk are rounded up into camps and North America controlled by an oppressive monarchy.
+Paul DiFillippo's nutty, yet scientifically grounded, "What's Up Tiger Lily?" pushes all the right storytelling buttons, doing everything Joshua Ortega's much-hyped Frequencies tried to do (but in the end couldn't) in a fraction of the space.
+Warren Rochelle's "The Golden Boy," though understated on the surface, is arguably the weirdest story in the collection; it slowly unveils a cauldron of alternate history in which fairy folk are rounded up into camps and North America is controlled by an oppressive monarchy.
 The story is sometimes dulcet, sometimes deeply unsettling, but always striking; interestingly it's the ordinary scenes, such as the adolescent protagonist going to the zoo with his class, that are the most affecting (though there aren't lions and tigers in the cages, but werewolves).

 Not quite everything works in The Silver Gryphon; there are a few merely competent stories that are paint-by-numbers science fiction, and the stories are all over the map.
 But its very eclecticism, without making the whole project feel slapdash, proves to be a huge asset.
 Solidly in the "radical center" of the field, the anthology would work well as a small window, especially for non-genre readers, into the here-and-now of science fiction and fantasy.
 The very fact that bracing anthologies like this are seldom put out by larger genre publishers speaks to the fact that presses like Golden Gryphon are fulfilling a dramatic need in the marketplace.